code64/stepcounter/README.md

 Now you should be able to run `python ./twitter/logger.py` from the terminal to post the default messages (randomly) to Twitter.

+Optional:

+- Append the _number of visitors_ (integer) to overwrite the starting point: `python ./twitter/logger.py 9`

 #### Links

 - [Python Twitter](https://github.com/bear/python-twitter)